Daeda-Technologies-Ltd/.github/profile/README.md

 - [Snippet Power Tools](https://snippetpowertools.com/) - Tired of dealing with HubSpot snippets one at a time?
 Us too!
 That's why we created Snippet Power Tools - so you can bulk edit your snippets and save hours of time.

 # Tikita Tolley
-Tikita is building Apps for Shopify
+Tikita is building Apps for Shopify<br>
 Why Shopify?
 From building tools that could be a solution to a store owner's problem or save them some time, tech doesn't need to be so complicated - I want to help make that experience better.
 - Wishlist Buddy - ```COMING SOON``` - It's simple, it's free.
 It's the easiest way to let customers save their favourites and return ready to buy.
 Tell us what features you want to see!